zhouzi/contrib-awakens/README.md

 ## How it Works

 contrib-awakens uses GitHub's contribution graph as a game's rendering layer.
-Once the [browser extension]() is installed, you'll get to play a random game every time you load a profile page.
+Once the [browser extension](https://chrome.google.com/webstore/detail/contrib-awakens/ghdkhcgdgpapfcgkbchkdplfmchnglcg?hl=fr) is installed, you'll get to play a random game every time you load a profile page.

+The instructions on how to play are logged in the console.

 ## Install